Institut für Weltraumforschung (Space Research Institute): Participation in space missions

 IWF is the only institute in Austria that develops and builds space-qualified instruments on a large scale.
 The data returned by them are scientifically analysed and physically interpreted at the institute.
 IWF's core engineering expertise is in building magnetometers and on-board computers, as well as in laser ranging to satellites and space debris.
-In terms of science, IWF concentrates on dynamic processes in space plasma physics and on the upper atmospheres of planets and exoplanets - i.e. planets outside our solar system.
+In terms of science, IWF concentrates on dynamic processes in space plasma physics and on the upper atmospheres of planets and exoplanets - i.e. planets outside the Solar System.

 Space has been explored with the help of satellites for more than 60 years and still poses many puzzles.
 Since the beginning of the 1980s, IWF has contributed/is contributing to more than 40 international space missions with over 100 scientific instruments.
 The institute is currently involved in 23 projects led by the European Space Agency (ESA), NASA or national space agencies in Japan, Russia, China, and South Korea.
 The missions cover fleets of satellites in near-Earth space (Cluster, MMS, THEMIS), the observation of the Sun (STEREO, Solar Orbiter) and the exploration of planets such as Mercury (BepiColombo), Jupiter (Juno, JUICE) and extrasolar planets (CHEOPS).
 From building the instruments to analyzing their data, these projects last 10-30 years.
 While IWF has already "harvested" the data from past missions (Cassini/Huygens, Rosetta) and the scientists are eagerly analyzing the data from the current missions, in the laboratory the sophisticated sensors and instruments for future missions are being developed.